PSLmodels/Federal-State-Tax/README.md

 - Produce 50-state distributional tables, rankings, and other useful results for important policy  proposals and legislation.

 ## Tools under development
-- Weighting repo: TK
+- Weighting repo - TK
-- puf_analysis repo: TK
+- puf_analysis repo -  TK

 ## Other essential tools this project uses
-- Tax-Calculator - We use the Tax-Calculator microsimulation model for estimating federal individual income and payroll tax liabilities under baseline and reform policy scenarios.
+- Tax-Calculator -- We use the Tax-Calculator microsimulation model for estimating federal individual income and payroll tax liabilities under baseline and reform policy scenarios.
-- Tax Data - We use TaxData to construct an initial set of national microdata for use with Tax-Calculator, which we then modify and augment.
+- Tax Data -- We use TaxData to construct an initial set of national microdata for use with Tax-Calculator, which we then modify and augment.

 ## Other resources this project offers
-- Repealing the SALT Cap: State by State Impact: A [Report](https://www.aei.org/research-products/report/repealing-the-salt-cap-state-by-state-impact/) using the tools developed by the project to estimate the impact of repealing the TCJA's SALT cap in 2021 on the 50 states.
+- Repealing the SALT Cap: State by State Impact -- A [Report](https://www.aei.org/research-products/report/repealing-the-salt-cap-state-by-state-impact/) using the tools developed by the project to estimate the impact of repealing the TCJA's SALT cap in 2021 on the 50 states.
-- constructing tax data for the 50 states: A [technical presentation](https://blog.pslmodels.org/demo-day-14-constructing-tax-data-for-the-50-states) for PSLmodels on how to produce a state-weighted data file.
+- Constructing Tax Data for the 50 States -- A [technical presentation](https://blog.pslmodels.org/demo-day-14-constructing-tax-data-for-the-50-states) for PSLmodels on how to produce a state-weighted data file.
 - Data subscription for detailed state by state tables on the impact of SALT cap repeal.
 [LINK TK]